AryaJagtap/Module-4-Assignment-3/README.md

 # Module-4-Assignment-3

-## ASSIGNMENT 2: Control Structures in Python
+## ASSIGNMENT 3: Functions & Modules in Python

 This repository contains solutions for **Assignment 3** from Module 4 of the Python course.